albertlatacz/albertlatacz.github.io/_pages/engagements.md

 _June 2023 - present_

 {: .text-justify}
-Air up (funded in 2018, https://www.air-up.com/) is a product company that revolutionises the way we drink water by infusing it with scents.
+[Air up](https://www.air-up.com) (funded in 2018) is a product company that revolutionises the way we drink water by infusing it with scents.
 I was hired as an engineering lead on Bubbles team and was tasked with helping to migrate heavily customised, untested ERP system (Odoo) into set of maintainable Kotlin/http4k microservices.
 In the period of 4 months, without any production incidents, the team had successfully migrated EDI integrations of four warehouses from